 1891 - 1940

-Askam's Hollywood film career was secondary to his main profession - singing in traveling repertory companies, light opera, and doing extensive stage work with his brother, noted singer Perry Askam.
-A 1925 issue of Variety noted that Earl was a member of the New York Metropolitan Opera company.
-He served during World War I as a second lieutenant and lieutenant.
+Earl was born in Seatle, Washington in 1891.
+His Hollywood career consisted of about 45 films and was secondary to his main profession - singing in traveling repertory companies, light opera, and extensive stage work with his brother, noted singer Perry Askam.
+A 1925 issue of Variety reported that Earl was a member of the New York Metropolitan Opera company.
+And he served during World War I as a second lieutenant and lieutenant in the Infantry.

 Although some of the data may be incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Earl Askam and his brother Perry: